-Here, in order of returns, have been the best-performing ETFs of 2019 through the first (almost) 10 months:
+Here, in order of returns, have been the best-performing ETFs of 2019:

-But let’s pull out the words that really matter, and what they reveal about which sectors and sub-sectors investors are in favor: Homebuilders, Real Estate, Semiconductors, Aerospace & Defense, Financials, Technology.
+But let’s pull out the words that really matter, and what they reveal about which sectors and sub-sectors investors are in favor: Homebuilders, Semiconductors, Aerospace & Defense, Financials, Technology.

-The fact that the top two best-performing ETFs of 2019 both involve homebuilders is no coincidence.
-Homebuilders as a sector are up 49% so far this year, as U.S. housing starts hit a 12-year high in August thanks in part to the Fed’s interest rate cuts in early July.
-Meanwhile, existing home sales hit a 17-month high, which helped give the Real Estate ETF on our list (DRN) a boost.
+The fact that two of the four best-performing ETFs of 2019 both involve homebuilders is no coincidence.
+Homebuilders as a sector are up 42% this year, as U.S. housing starts hit a 12-year high in August thanks in part to the Fed’s first interest rate cuts in early July.

-Semiconductor stocks have also performed well, up more than 43% this year – hence the strength in the SOXL, which actually has a respectable $690 million in assets, average trading volume of more than 887,000 shares and large holdings like Nvidia (NVDA), Qualcomm (QCOM) and Texas Instruments (TXN).
+As a group, semiconductor stocks have performed even better, up more than 62% this year – hence the strength in the SOXL, which actually has a respectable $663 million in assets, average trading volume of more than 833,000 shares and large holdings like Nvidia (NVDA), Qualcomm (QCOM) and Texas Instruments (TXN).

-Technology stocks (and ETFs) always do well when the market is strong, as it has been in 2019 despite recent turbulence/stasis.
+Technology stocks (and ETFs) always do well when the market is strong, as it has been in 2019 despite the mid-year turbulence/stasis.

-Financials have outperformed, up more than 20% year to date.
+Financials have outperformed, up 30% year to date.
 Crista Huff, chief analyst of our Cabot Undervalued Stocks Advisor, has been all over that trend, as she currently has several financial stocks in her growth and value portfolios.
 If you want to learn their names, click here.
-Otherwise, the FAS ETF listed above ($1.3 billion in assets, including most of the big U.S. banks) could be an efficient way to play the sector’s momentum.
+Otherwise, the FAS ETF listed above ($1.4 billion in assets, including most of the big U.S. banks) could be an efficient way to play the sector’s momentum.